seisflows.optimize.gradient

 load_vector(name)

-Convenience function to access the full paths of model and gradient vectors that are saved to disk
+Convenience function to access the full paths of model and gradient vectors that are saved to disk.
+Corresponding save_vector function saves vectors into the correct location and format that can be loaded by this function.

 Note